Gpeg007/game_project/README.md

 # game_project
-Analysis of video games from around the world
+Analysis of video games from top 3 consumer countries

+1st analysis:
+  Video game popularity in region by genre